snowywombat/API-project/README.md

 # Heirbnb
 Heirbnb is a website clone of Airbnb.
-Heibnb is a platform to rent out spaces hosted by the property's owner.
+Heirbnb is a platform to rent out spaces hosted by the property's owner.
 Live site:

 # Wiki Link